Skip to main content

 Conclusion

-In this tutorial, we have seen how to perform a git reset and revert changes in your git repository.
-Remember that a hard reset can be very dangerous because it will lead to losing your untracked files in the project.
+In this tutorial, we have seen how to perform git reset and git revert changes in your git repository.
+Remember that a hard reset can be very dangerous because it will cause you to lose your untracked files in the project.

 What is the difference between git reset and git revert?